 - Glorietta – Also located next to SM and Greenbelt mall but this one has plenty of local Filipino brands like Folded and Hung on the bottom floor.

 Power Plant Mall is located at the center of Rockwell Center, a fully contained “city within a city” built on 15-acres of land previously occupied by a thermal power plant.
 It consists of condominium towers, office buildings, restaurants, and, of course, the mall.
 The area has limited entrances so if you’re on foot it can be difficult to figure out how to get there.
 The shops are high-end and there are quite a few good dining options on the basement level including Wooden Spoon (described above).

 Bonifacio High Street is an open-air shopping area in Bonifacio Global City (Fort BGC ).
-There are plenty of shops and restaurants to suit all tastes and it’s a great place to enjoy a cup of coffee in the sunshine while watching other happy shoppers wander by.
+There are plenty of shops and restaurants to suit all tastes.
+It’s a great place to enjoy a cup of coffee in the sunshine while watching other happy shoppers wander by.

 We can’t wait to go back to Manila and explore more of the hip neighborhoods.
 Have you been?
 Do you have a favorite hidden gem?

 Want more info?
 Check out our favorite travel guides and books about the Philippines!